Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 </complication>
 ```

-It is mandatory to use attribute "provider-id" that is the id of the complication.
+It is mandatory to use attribute **provider-id** that is the id of the complication.
 If it is necessary to set the options to provide the specific data (such as, world clock), it can provide the complication setting application.
-In this case, "setup-appid" is the appid of the complication setting application.
+In this case, **setup-appid** is the appid of the complication setting application.

-If the "trusted" attribute value is "true", the complication provider do not send data to the complications which have different certificate.
+If the **trusted** attribute value is **true**, the complication provider do not send data to the complications which have different certificate.

 At least one `<support-type>` is necessary to create the complication provider application.
 Also, it is possible to support multiple types.
 These support type means data type and the complication provider provides data types that are defined in xml.
 It is not possible to declare duplicated data type for